-We follow the ‘Way the Truth and the Life’ scheme of Religious Education, used throughout the Diocese of Shrewsbury.
+We follow the The Way, the Truth & the Life scheme of Religious Education, recommended by the Diocese of Shrewsbury.
 The partnership between home and school is further developed through the half termly newsletter outlining which topic each year group will be studying.

 The key focal point in each classroom is a dedicated prayer focus area.
 The children are encouraged to take responsibility for ensuring this area reflects the liturgical year, as well as planning and preparing their Acts of Collective Worship.

 The Angelus is prayed each day at St Luke's before the children have their lunch.
 A bell is rung in each classroom before the children lead the prayer.